dudeperf3ct/diamond-clarity/Readme.md

 ## Diamond Clarity Classification

 There are 3 classes present in the dataset.
-Alost equal distribution.

 ## Installation